metalbear-co/mirrord.dev/content/docs/using-mirrord/queue-splitting/index.md

   workload is targeted.
   * `container` is optional, when set - this queue registry only applies to runs that target that container.

-## Setting a filter for a mirrord run
+## Setting a Filter for a Mirrord Run

 Once everything else is set, you can start setting message filters in your mirrord configuration file.
 Below is an example for what such a configuration might look like: